yunkunrao/tendermint.com/content/docs/internals/block-structure.md

 we can look up the `Public Key` of the validator given its `Address`, then verify that the `Signature` matches the `SignBytes` and `Public Key`.
 Then we sum up the total voting power of all validators, whose votes fulfilled all these stringent requirements.
-If the total number of valid votes is greater than 2/3 of the total of all validator votes, then we can finally trust the block header, the AppHash, and the proof we got from the ABCI application.
+If the total number of voting power for a single block is greater than 2/3 of all voting power, then we can finally trust the block header, the AppHash, and the proof we got from the ABCI application.

 To make this a bit more concrete, you can take a look at a